OneSignal/OneSignal-Unity-SDK/MIGRATION.md

 9. Navigate back to the menu at **Window > OneSignal SDK Setup** to see if there are any remaining steps to run

 ### Unitypackage distributable
-1. Delete the directory at `Assets/OneSignal`
+1. Delete the directory at `Assets/OneSignal` and the xml file at `Assets/Plugins/Android/OneSignalConfig.plugin/AndroidManifest.xml`
 2. Download the latest release from our [releases page](https://github.com/OneSignal/OneSignal-Unity-SDK/releases)
 3. In Unity navigate to **Assets > Import Package > Custom Package...** and select the newly downloaded `*.unitypackage` file
 4. Navigate to **Window > OneSignal SDK Setup**